Understanding Types of Fungicides

 As previously discussed, resistance is more likely to develop against fungicides that have a single mode of action, especially if they are used alone for a long time.
 In the orchard, resistant fungi may occur naturally in very small numbers even before the fungicide is first used.
 When a fungicide is applied, it reduces the number of susceptible apple scab and brown rot fungi.
 The few scab and brown rot fungi that are resistant to the fungicide are able to increase in number.
 As the fungicide is repeatedly used, the number of resistant fungi increases.
 The fungicide becomes less effective as the fungus becomes more tolerant to it.

-Apple scab and brown rot fungi that are resistant to certain fungicides are still susceptible to others that have a different toxic action against the fungi.
+No, apple scab and brown rot fungi that are resistant to certain fungicides are still susceptible to others that have a different toxic action against the fungi.
 Using fungicide mixtures will delay the buildup of resistant scab and brown rot fungi.
 Mixtures are most effective when used before resistance becomes a problem.
 Alternating chemicals that have different modes of action/FRAC code is another strategy to prevent resistance from developing.

-Sensitivity can return to certain fungicide classes
+Can sensitivity can return to certain fungicide classes?

 Fungicides are not created equal when discussing persistence of tolerance of the fungus to a particular class of fungicides.
 For instance, sensitivity can return to fungicides in the FRAC Group 3 if these fungicides are not used for a period of time.
 This is due to resistance being a fitness cost to the fungus, i.e. the fungus will not maintain resistance since it will prevent the fungus from surviving over time.
 In contrast, sensitivity will not return to fungi that are resistant to the fungicides in FRAC Group 11 since the nature of the resistance is based on the mutation of one gene that is stable and not linked to fitness.